-Athletes will be given two verbal warnings to correct their form; on the third infraction, the athlete will be stopped by a touch on the shoulder.
-Athletes will be warned for their rump being higher than their shoulders, hands and feet not hopping simultaneously, and not hopping in a continuous fluid motion.
+The athlete will be given two verbal warnings to correct his form; on the third infraction the athlete will be stopped by a touch on their shoulder.
+Athletes will be stopped for pausing and restarting or touching their knees/stomach onto the floor.